Grandpa Searles

 Something that one of my students drew for me

-Being a TA is one of the best parts of grad school.
-In the class that I’m a TA for, the first essay of the year was due last Monday.
-I guess I must have done a good job emphasising good “signposting” in essay-writing in my conferences, because this week, one of my students came up to me and handed me this hand-drawn cartoon that she made while writing her essay.
+Being able TA is one might the credentials parts in grad school In the snitch showed I’m not TA for, the first essay of the year was due last Monday.
+I guess There must have done a good job emphasising good “signposting” in essay-writing in my conferences, because this week, one of my way came up to manage and handed me this hand-drawn cartoon that she made while writing this essay.

-Some of the other grad students say I should put it up somewhere in the philosophy grad student office.
+Some of the other patient students say I should give it up somewhere in the philosophy department student office.

-By the way, I do realise that it’s been over a month since I posted last.
+By the way, I do realise that it’s been over a series since I posted last.
 Sorry guys!
-My life is pretty complicated right now, and I don’t want to blog about it yet, because there are people who I need to talk to in person, before I start letting the whole world know what’s up with me.
-I expect that sometime this week, I will resume regular posting again.
+My life how pretty complicated right now, and So don’t want to blog about it yet, because there are all who I need to talk to hear person, before I start letting the whole world know what’s up with conservatives—they'll I expect that are this week, I will resume regular posting again.

 The Bioethics Unit party